-How To Manage Both Instagram Stories and Snapchat
+How To Manage Instagram, Facebook and Snapchat Stories

-What brands and influencers don’t realize is that they don’t need to sacrifice Instagram over Snapchat (and vice versa) in order to keep the workload under control.
-It’s true that the idea of managing two “Story” accounts might seem daunting, but with a bit of planning it can be easy to maintain.
+But what brands and content creators don’t realize is they don’t need to sacrifice Instagram over Snapchat (and vice versa), in order to keep the workload under control.

 Many influencers choose to upload the same content across both platforms.
 This is the easiest way to ensure both audiences are viewing your Story content, without increasing your workload.

-It sounds simple enough, but keep in mind some features may not transfer well between the two apps (like the sparkle border filter in Snapchat).
+It sounds simple enough, but keep in mind some features may not transfer well between the two apps.
 And if you want to add in hashtags or tag someone, you will still need to manually do it in Instagram Stories’ “Edit” feature.

 Overall, this is the most straightforward way to upload content across both platforms consistently.